NanaKwaku22/US_Medical_Insurance_Project-1.0/README.md

 # US_Medical_Insurance_Project-1.0
- EDA on data on US medical insurance
+## EDA on data on US medical insurance
+In this project, a **CSV** file with medical insurance costs will be investigated using Python fundamentals.
+The goal with this project will be to analyze various attributes within **insurance.csv** to learn more about the patient information in the file and gain insight into potential use cases for the dataset.